gauniverseorg/ga-docs/docs/Testing/Testing-the-GA_Universe-App-using-the-Selenium-IDE/Testing-the-GA_Universe-App-using-the-Selenium-IDE.md

 sidebar_position: 2
 ---

-# Testing the GA_Universe App using the Selenium IDE
+# Testing the General Admin App using the Selenium IDE

 Selenium IDE is a plugin that records and plays back all the user interactions.
 Each user action is recorded and can be played back to ensure that the application runs smoothly.